 Shippensburg University, 40 miles from the state capital and 95 miles from the nation's capital, is well situated for the study of government.
-Our accomplished faculty all hold doctorates from major universities and most have practical experience outside the classroom, which allows networking connections and opportunities for guest lecturers.
 The university has an impressive government documents collection housed in the Ezra Lehman Memorial Library.
 The library also is home to the 8,000-volume Pennsylvania collection.

 Internships are strongly encouraged.
-Our location near Harrisburg and Washington, D.C. provides many opportunities.
-Students have worked in the offices of members of the US Congress and the Pennsylvania General Assembly.
-Students interested in campaigns have the opportunity to work with candidates nearly every election cycle.
-Students have also done internships with national, state, and local government agencies and not-for-profit organizations.
+Our students have worked in the offices of members of the US Congress and the Pennsylvania General Assembly.
+If you are interested in campaigns there are opportunities to work with candidates nearly every election cycle.
+Internships with national, state, and local government agencies and not-for-profit organizations are also an option.